kuangticus/algorithms/README.md

 changeTime.cpp times how long it take to find the minimum change, when n and A are both changing.

+nAchangeTime.cpp part of the code the fulfulls question 6 of the homework: this program looks for the T(nA) data table

 /************************************************************************************************************************/

 CPP compile notes and running notes